alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Jovial_Assembler_Documentation.md

 #### Direct Addressing
 The first 32 storage registers can be addressed directly for storing and recalling values.
 The remaining registers can only be access indirectly using the index register (see below).
 To access a storage register directly, use the `STO #` and `RCL #` instructions, where `#` is the number of the storage register (0-31).
 The `STO` instruction stores the value in the X register in the specified storage register, and the `RCL` instruction recalls the value from the specified storage register into the X register.
-The Saturnine Assembler will automatically convert the storage register number to the appropriate key press on the HP-16C.
+The Jovial Assembler will automatically convert the storage register number to the appropriate key press on the HP-16C.

 #### Indirect Addressing
 The Index register I is a permanent storage register that can be used to indirectly address other storage registers, indirectly branch to program labels, and hold loop counters for program loop control.
 Unlike other storage registers, *the Index register is always 68 bits*, regardless of current word size, and it is never converted to lines of program memory.